Hamburg Noir

 About

-As a member of the Crime Writers’ Association, Sarda contributes to Red Herrings magazine and CWA Readers’ News.
-He is a “shamus” of the Film Noir Foundation and the primary source for “Crime and the City: Hamburg” on CrimeReads.
+Sarda is an active member of the Crime Writers’ Association, where he writes “pulp to film” articles for Red Herrings magazine.
+He is also a “shamus” of the Film Noir Foundation and the primary source for “Crime and the City: Hamburg” on CrimeReads.